SHIITAKE

 3. Lentinan & Heavy Metal Detoxification

-• Antioxidant and Anti-Inflammatory Properties: Lentinan, a polysaccharide found in shiitake mushrooms, exhibits powerful antioxidant and anti-inflammatory functions, which may support the body’s detoxification processes.[29]
+• Antioxidant and inflammatory balance properties: Lentinan, a polysaccharide found in shiitake mushrooms, exhibits powerful antioxidant functions as well as potential to support a balanced inflammatory response, which may support the body’s detoxification processes.[29]

 4. Antioxidant Properties

-• Rich in Phenolic Compounds: Shiitake mushrooms contain phenolic compounds that contribute to their antioxidant activity, helping to neutralize oxidative stress generated during detoxification.[30]
+• Rich in Phenolic Compounds: Shiitake mushrooms contain phenolic compounds that may contribute to their antioxidant activity, potentially helping to neutralize oxidative stress generated during detoxification.[30]

 5. Gut & Metabolic Detox Support